 Here’s what makes ROAS stand out:

-• CPI reveals the acquisition cost, but not its worth.
+- CPI reveals the acquisition cost, but not its worth.

-• CTR shows interest, but not conversion.
+- CTR shows interest, but not conversion.

-• CPA counts actions, but ignores revenue.
+- CPA counts actions, but ignores revenue.

-ROAS shows the direct connection of your ad spend to revenue.
+Return on ad spend shows the direct connection of your ad spend to revenue.
 ROAS shows not only how much you spent, but how much you earned.

 It is more than just a metric, it’s a compass in performance marketing.
 Whether you are introducing a new campaign, optimizing an existing campaign, or analyzing results in the aggregate, understanding and improving ROAS is important to growing sustainably.
-It also gives you cleaner decision-making for priorities like lead generation, sales growth, and scaling efficiently across channels and geos.

 FAQs

-Q: How often should I evaluate ROAS?
+Q: How often should you track and optimize ROAS?